 In general, no health hazards or negative side effects are associated with the appropriate therapeutic use of this plant.
 Even in large quantities (5 cups daily), no toxicity was observed in healthy adults accustomed to drinking coffee.
 Prolonged daily intake of large amounts (5.6 cups per day) can result in significant increases in LDL and overall cholesterol levels.
 Potential side effects are attributed to coffee's chlorogenic acid content and can include diarrhea, appetite suppression, hyperacidity and stomach irritation.
 Long-term intake of ≥ 1.5 g caffeine daily can result in nonspecific symptoms including dizziness, irritability, diarrhea, upset stomach, headache, restlessness, insomnia and heart palpitations and can also result in physical and psychological dependency with withdrawal symptoms of headache and sleeping disorders.
-Intake of extremely large quantities of coffee for 50 kg body weight).
+Intake of extremely large quantities of coffee can result in caffeine overdose and potentially fatal poisoning (LD50 for an adult = 75 cups of coffee for 50 kg body weight).
 There has been one report of fatality in a child following intake of 5.3 g caffeine (Gruenwald et al. 2004).